 Applying for Worker Status Determination on Form SS-8

 IRS Form SS-8 is used to request a determination from the IRS on the status of workers, to determine if they are employees or independent contractors.
-Many businesses have workers who may be classified incorrectly.

 How Form SS-8 Works